NikAshanin/Solution-Architect-Road-Map/README.md

 # Solution Architect Road Map

-This is a Skills map and roles&responsibilities of Solution Architects created by Nikolai Ashanin.
+This is a Skills map and roles&responsibilities of Solution Architects created by (Nikolai Ashanin)[https://www.linkedin.com/in/nikolay-ashanin-7bb3a57a/].

 Solution Architect position becomes more and more popular nowadays.
 If 10 years ago, there were almost no such roles in IT companies then today those specialists can be seen in a lot of projects.